improvess/raspberry-as-gige-camera/README.md

 ![image](https://user-images.githubusercontent.com/9665358/131152076-b6e7f95b-a7b9-400f-813a-d98e038efc9a.png)

-## Accessing by code
+## Accessing the camera remotely by code

-So far, `rpiasgige` has a C++ client API allowing to access and retrieve images from the camera remotely.
+`rpiasgige` has a C++ client API that allows to access and retrieve images from a camera remotely.
 Check out the example below:

 ```c++
 int main(int argc, char **argv)